noaodatalab/vospace/README.md

   ```

 **scripts**
-Various host specific scripts have been moved into "archived" directories and will
+Various host specific scripts have been moved into `archived/` directories and will
-eventually be fully retired.
-If you need to use these scripts keep in mind that
+either be restored or retired in the future.
+If you need to use these
-their directory might be different and you might need to restore them to their
+scripts keep in mind that their directory might be different and you might need
-original directory (`/java`).
-Additionally, some of these scripts may not be
+to restore them to their original directory (`/java`).
+Additionally, some of these
-compatible with the new Docker version of the service.
-Archived scripts can be
+scripts may not be compatible with the new Docker version of the service.
+Archived
-found at `./scripts/archived`.
+scripts can be found at `./scripts/archived`.

 **testing**
-The old integration and load test suites was moved into the `testing/archived`
+The old integration and load test suites were moved into the `testing/archived`
-directory in favor of a test suite which focuses solely on the VOS API interface
+directory in favor of a test suite which focuses solely on the VOS REST interface
 itself.
 This test suite will be evaluated in the future and restored or moved as
-applicable.
+appropriate.
 You can still run this integration and scale test but note that
 the files have moved and might need some adjustment.
-We now prefer our new test
+If you want to test the
-suite which focuses on VOSpace only and doesn't connect to storage manager.
+VOSpace server, refer to the testing section above.